himichaelhe/michaelhe.github.io/collegelessons.md

 ## Theo's Picks

 Know the difference between solitude and loneliness.
 It's okay to be by yourself.
 Being comfortable with who you are is important.

-Note: Theo and JJ both chose the above point.

 Have a high tolerance for so-called "failures" and "mistakes".
 Risks are not that risky.
 The important caveat is knowing which failures and mistakes will permanently ruin you and never do them.
 As Charlie Munger famously says, "All I want to know is where I’m going to die, so I’ll never go there."
 Classic ruinous behaviors include betrayal, substance addiction, toxic behavior, and gambling.

-Note: Alex also chose this point.

 Corollary: be highly receptive to these “failures” and “mistakes”.
 Do not seek danger, but find the Goldilocks sweet spot between true danger and cowardice disguised as the “comfort zone”.